notak/notak.github.io/_posts/2016-05-18-aws-to-digital-ocean.md

 ---
-title: "Switching from AWS to Digital Ocean.
-Part 1 - How I got there"
+title: "Moving from AWS to Digital Ocean"
 layout: default
 ---

-# Switching from AWS to Digital Ocean.
-Part 1 - How I got there
+# Moving from AWS to Digital Ocean

+> This post explores my history of using the cloud, from early experiments through 7 years of AWS, and finally the decision to look at a new provider

 ## First steps into the cloud